Estheraiyeola/my_sui_journey/installing_sui_on_linux/README.md

 ## Video Walkthrough

-For a visual guide to the entire setup process, check out the video walkthrough linked below:
+For a visual guide through the setup process, check out the video walkthrough below:
 [Video Guide](#)

+This guide should help ensure your environment is properly configured, including handling cases where the Sui CLI might reside in a hidden folder.
+Happy coding!